 As a community, Friends are responsible for helping each other live our lives grounded in the Spirit.
 At times, Friends may be led to express queries or insights that help each other regain or maintain a faithful connection to God.
 This form of spiritual leadership is called "eldering."
-It can boldly interrupt a negative pattern, softly suggest a different way of seeing a situation, evoke a gift, express a truth, affirm or encourage a Spirit-led direction, or change the feeling that is alive in a group and call its members back to loving community.
+It can boldly interrupt a negative pattern, softly suggest a different way of seeing a situation, evoke a gift, express a truth, affirm or encourage a Spirit-led direction, or call a troubled group back to loving community.